To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Introduction

-In this paper, we study \emph{distributional symmetry breaking} \citep{wang2024symmbreak}—when a datapoint $x$ and its transform $gx$ are \emph{not} equally likely under the data distribution.
+In this paper, we study \emph{distributional symmetry breaking} \citep{wang2023general, wang2024symmbreak}, or equivalently \emph{symmetry bias}—when a datapoint $x$ and its transform $gx$ are \emph{not} equally likely under the data distribution.
+Formally, this means that $p_X(x) \neq p_X(gx)$ for some $x \in X$ and $g \in G$, where $p_X: X \to \mathbb{R}$ is the data distribution, or equivalently that all points in the \emph{orbit} $\{gx\}_{g \in G}$ of $x$ are not equally likely.
 This paper takes a step towards the goal of understanding how distributional symmetry breaking affects the performance of equivariant methods, including the ubiquitous practice of data augmentation.
 Intuitively, although equivariance can help performance by providing the correct inductive bias on all transformations of the input data, it may also discard useful information.
 For example, consider the oft-discussed example of classifying ``6''s and ``9''s in the MNIST dataset.
 The two digits look very similar\footnote{Distributional symmetry breaking differs from \emph{functional symmetry breaking} \citep{wang2024symmbreak}, where the mapping between inputs and outputs is not fully equivariant (e.g. during a phase transition in a material).
 For the purposes of this paper, we treat ``6'' and ``9'' as distinct digits that simply look similar --- distributional, not functional, symmetry breaking.
 This is supported by the observation in e.g. \citet{wang2023general} that they can be correctly classified with high accuracy.} when rotationally aligned, but are easily distinguishable under their naturally occurring orientations.
 Thus under rotational augmentation, this task becomes much more difficult.
 In general, this discarded orientation information may be \emph{inherent}, such as the previous MNIST example, or \emph{user-defined}, such as the conventions used to orient crystal structures (\Cref{fig:dist_symm_breaking}).
 In practice, \citet{cohen2018spherical} demonstrated that rotational equivariance only improves performance on MNIST when the dataset is artificially rotated.
 Thus at a high level, distributional symmetry breaking can impact how non-equivariant methods perform relative to equivariant methods in-distribution.